Melvern Reservoir Fishing Report -

 Crappie Good up to 15 inches

-Crappies are done spawning but some fish can still be found in the shallows.
-Most crappie will concentrate around brush piles in 10-20ft.
+Crappies will concentrate around brush piles in 10-20ft.
 Jigs and/or minnows with a slip bobber produce bites.

-White Bass Fair up to 16 inches White Bass can be found in schools near drop-offs and river channel edges.
+White Bass Good up to 16 inches White Bass can be found in schools near drop-offs and river channel edges.
 Spoons, crankbaits, or jigs will produce bites.

 Walleye/Saugeye/Sauger Good 15-20 inches Walleye can be found on mudflats near channel edges in 10-15ft.
-Slow trolling night crawlers or casting jigs are effective techniques.
+Slow trolling crankbaits or casting jigs with paddle tails are effective techniques.

-Largemouth/Smallmouth Bass Good 1-5 lb Bass are preparing to spawn by making spawning beds in the shallows near structure.
-Tube jigs or plastics that imitate crayfish will produce bites.
+Largemouth/Smallmouth Bass Good 1-5 lb Tube jigs or plastics that imitate crayfish will produce bites.

 General Comments